raphsang/Hotel-Heceipt/README.md

-# Hotel-Heceipt
+# Hotel-Receipt
-simple hotel recept in python
+simple hotel recept with python and tkinter for UI